damalis/full-stack-apache2-prestashop-for-everyone-with-docker-compose/README.md

 #### 2 GB RAM (4 GB recommended)

-If you are using a system with less than 2 GB of RAM, we recommend you create a [swap file](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04); otherwise, your upgrade might fail.
+If you are using a system with less than 2 GB of RAM, we recommend you create a [swap file](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04); otherwise, your install might fail.

 #### Contents: